Rigidity and reconstruction in matroids of highly connected graphs: The Lovász-Yemini and Whitney properties

 We shall also need the following simple combinatorial lemma.

-\begin{lemma} Let $G$ be a graph and let $m$ be a positive integer.
-If $|E(G)| \geq 2m - 1$, then $G$ contains a subgraph on $m$ edges and with minimum degree one. \end{lemma} \begin{proof} If $G$ has a vertex of degree at least $m$, then it contains the star $K_{1,m}$ as a subgraph.
-On the other hand, if $G$ has a vertex $v$ of degree at least $1$ and at most $m-1$, then $G-v$ has at least $m$ edges.
+\begin{lemma} Let $G$ be a graph and let $m \geq 2$ be an integer.
+If $|E(G)| \geq 2m - 2$, then $G$ contains a subgraph on $m$ edges and with minimum degree one. \end{lemma} \begin{proof} If $G$ has a vertex of degree at least $m$, then it contains the star $K_{1,m}$ as a subgraph.
+On the other hand, if $G$ has a vertex $v$ of degree at least $1$ and at most $m-1$, then $G-v$ has at least $m - 1$ edges.
 Hence we may take an arbitrary subgraph of $G-v$ on $m-1$ edges, plus an edge incident to $v$. \end{proof}

-Recall that given a bounded graph matroid family $\MM$ with rank $r(\MM)$, we call an $\MM$-circuit small if it has at most $r(\MM)$ edges.
+Recall that given a bounded graph matroid family $\MM$ with rank $r(\MM)$, we call an $\MM$-circuit \emph{small} if it has at most $r(\MM)$ edges.

 \begin{theorem} Let $\MM$ be a bounded graph matroid family.
-Then $\MM$ has the Whitney property if and only if there is a small $\MM$-circuit with minimum degree one. \end{theorem} \begin{proof} First, suppose that there are no graphs among the small $\MM$-circuits with minimum degree one; in particular, this means that there are no small $\MM$-circuits that are forests.
-We shall show that for every positive integer $k$, there exist a $k$-connected graph $G$ that is not $\MM$-reconstructible.
+Then $\MM$ has the Whitney property if and only if there is a small $\MM$-circuit with minimum degree one. \end{theorem} More precisely, we shall see that if $m$ is the minimum number of edges in a small $\MM$-circuit with minimum degree one, then $\MM$ has the Whitney property with constant $c = \max(2m-2,4)$. \begin{proof} First, suppose that there are no graphs among the small $\MM$-circuits with minimum degree one; in particular, this means that there are no small $\MM$-circuits that are forests.
+We shall show that for every positive integer $k$, there exists a $k$-connected graph $G$ that is not $\MM$-reconstructible.

 Let $\mathcal{C}$ denote the set of (isomorphism classes of) small $\MM$-circuits.
-It follows from \cref{theorem:turan} that there exists a $\mathcal{C}$-free graph $G'$ with $|E(G')|/|V(G')| \geq 4k$, and by \cref{theorem:mader}, $G'$ has a $k$-connected subgraph $G$.
+It follows from \cref{theorem:turan} that there exists a $\mathcal{C}$-free graph $G'$ with $2|E(G')|/|V(G')| \geq 4k$, and by \cref{theorem:mader}, $G'$ has a $k$-connected subgraph $G$.
 Since $G$ does not contain small circuits of $\MM$, every $\MM$-circuit in $G$ has size $r(\MM) + 1$.
 Combining this with the fact that every graph on $r(\MM) + 1$ edges is $\MM$-dependent, we deduce that $\MM(G)$ is a uniform matroid.
 It follows that any permutation of $E(G)$ induces an automorphism of $\MM(G)$.
 On the other hand, not every permutation of $E(G)$ is induced by an automorphism of $G$ (unless $G$ is a star or a triangle, which is ruled out for $k \geq 3$), since a permutation induced by an automorphism must map incident edges to incident edges.
 This means that $G$ is not $\MM$-reconstructible, as required.

 Now let us suppose that there is a small $\MM$-circuit with minimum degree one.
 By \cref{lemma:smallcircuits}, there is a positive integer $m \geq 2$ such that the star $K_{1,m}$ is the unique small $\MM$-circuit with minimum degree one on at most $m$ edges.